IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 Exposing custom PyQt5 widget to Qt designer
 -------------------------------------------

-In order to "expose" our custom PyQt5 widget to Qt designer, a separate Python **.py** file is required.
+In order to "expose" our custom PyQt5 widget to Qt designer, a separate Qt plugin Python file is required, written in Python3 programming language.
+Through this plugin file is used to "expose" a custom widget Python3 source code to Qt Designer.

 The name of this file is very important in order for the Qt designer to recognize it as a plugin.
 The name of this file should end with **plugin.py**.
 In this case, the file will be named **exampleplugin.py**.
 This file must be placed in the same directory as the widget source code - **exampleWidget.py**.

 A plugin *.py* file for Qt designer follows certain template which can be reused and then modified.